maxvfischer/DIY-arcade/README.md

 ## Add electronics

 ### Add electricity to the cabinet
-A round, plastic, cable grommet was inserted into the hole previously drilled at the bottom of the back panel.
+A round plastic cable grommet was inserted into the hole previously drilled at the bottom of the back panel.
 A power strip was then added.

 ![power strip 1](./images/build/power_strip_1.jpg)